Kirill486/redux-domain-types/readme.md

 For buisiness-logic layer inplementation I would recommend ```redux-saga```.
 It does the job well.
 Even too well.
 You can literally **translate** well-written buisiness requiriments into code.
-It has great documentation, so check it out, it's really excyting reading)
+It has great documentation, so check it out, it's really exciting reading)

 ## Folder Structure